Seagate Technology Holdings plc [STX] stock Initiated by Exane BNP Paribas analyst, price target now $70

 An analysis of insider ownership at Seagate Technology Holdings plc [STX]

-Positions in Seagate Technology Holdings plc stocks held by institutional investors increased at the end of October and at the time of the October reporting period, where 323 institutional holders increased their position in Seagate Technology Holdings plc [NASDAQ:STX] by around 15,794,926 shares.
-Additionally, 345 investors decreased positions by around 9,964,166 shares, while 130 investors held positions by with 150,069,763 shares.
-The mentioned changes placed institutional holdings at 175,828,855 shares, according to the latest SEC report filing.
-STX stock had 91 new institutional investments in for a total of 5,168,466 shares, while 92 institutional investors sold positions of 1,559,226 shares during the same period.
+314 institutional holders increased their position in Seagate Technology Holdings plc [NASDAQ:STX] by around 14,464,454 shares.
+Additionally, 348 investors decreased positions by around 10,052,247 shares, while 129 investors held positions by with 151,071,756 shares.
+The mentioned changes placed institutional holdings at 175,588,457 shares, according to the latest SEC report filing.
+STX stock had 85 new institutional investments in for a total of 3,894,368 shares, while 87 institutional investors sold positions of 1,521,641 shares during the same period.